angarsky/diveintopython/learn/file_handling/json.md

 ## Importing JSON Module

+Python provides flexible instruments which allow to work with JSON.
 To initiate operations with JSON files in Python, one must first import the `json` module.
 This module equips Python with functionalities specifically tailored for handling JSON data.

 Example of importing the JSON Module: